Here are a few comments from some of our past volunteers. References about Teach Huaraz Peru from previous volunteers are available upon request.

 Thank you Luis, for arranging my visit to Huaraz.
 Haydee, thank you for the delicious meals and for having patience with my lack of Spanish.
 Sindy and Essy, thank you also, for allowing me to be a part of your family.
 I enjoyed eating meals with you and being a part of the conversation.

 I hope to return to Huaraz in the future.
-Teach Huaraz Peru is an honest, organized, safe organization and I highly recommend it to anyone who wishes to volunteer in Peru.
+Teach Huaraz Peru is an honest, organise, safe organisation and I highly recommend it to anyone who wishes to volunteer in Peru.

 Tammy Harris